bmegli/xv11lidar/README.md

 # xv11lidar
-XV11 LIDAR C Communication Library
+XV11 LIDAR C/C++ Communication Library

+Repository Intention - to be used as submodule in other projects.